castep-docs/workshop/docs/workshop/00_starting.md

 Select New Workspace and then select CASTEP TRAINING WORKSHOP 2024 and click create workspace.
 This will generate you a virtual desktop on the STFC cloud service with access to CASTEP.

-## Connecting to and using the virual desktop
+## Connecting to and using the virtual desktop

 Mouse over the workspace and you should be presented with buttons to launch the workspace in either a new tab or new window.